 However, this does not mean that these streamers go unpunished, especially lately with all of the DMCA claims.

-If you have copyright music playing on your live streams, your VODS or on your Twitch clips it will only be a matter of time before these VODS and videos are either muted or removed from your channel and you are given a DMCA claim.
+If you have copyright music playing on your live streams or your VODs it will only be a matter of time before these VODs are either muted or removed from your channel and you are given a DMCA claim, or even a Twitch strike.

-Playing live copyright music on your streams also puts you at risk of having your Twitch account shut down.
+Playing live copyright music on your streams also puts you at risk of having your Twitch account shut down after you receive 3 Twitch strikes.
 Not good!

 But don’t worry!
 There is a way that you can play great music on your streams that is royalty free so you won’t have to worry about getting in any trouble with Twitch.